aetperf/aetperf.github.io/_posts/2022-07-06-Trying-DuckDB-with-Discogs-data.md

 ## Data Loading

 In order to batch import the data into DuckDB, we need some CSV or Parquet files.
-Here we chose 6 CSV files, each one corresponding to a table from the Discogs database:
+Here we 6 CSV files, corresponding to the `SELECTED_TABLE_NAMES` from the Discogs database:

 ```python